AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_android.md

 This page provides release notes for the Agora Chat Android SDK.

+## v1.0.8

+v1.0.8 was released on September 30, 2022.

+#### New features

+- Supports custom chat room attributes.
+- Adds the `setAreaCode` method to restrict the scope of accessible edge nodes.
+- Adds the `getJoinedGroupsFromServer` method to allow you to get the number of members in a group and your group role when getting the groups that you have joined.

+#### Improvements

+Optimized communication protocols to reduce the data volume.

+#### Bugs fixed

+- Failures in getting a great number of messages from the server in few scenarios.
+- The issue of incorrect data statistics.
+- Crashes caused by log printing in rare scenarios.

 ## v1.0.7

 v1.0.7 was released on September 7, 2022.